JoshGo6/HAProxy/FizzBuzz_Cola_API_Tutorial.md

 ## Subscription procedure

-What follows are two simple Python scripts using the `requests` library to subscribe to the delivery service:
+The following two Python examples demonstrate how to subscribe to the delivery service:

 ### Example 1